Malleswar-257/E-COMMERCE-WEBSITE/README.md

 ## Features

-- product management
-- order management
-- cart management
-- checkout
+- No features specified
-- payment processing

 ## API Endpoints

 - `POST /api/register` - Register a new user.
 - `POST /api/login` - Login an existing user.
-- `GET /api/products` - Get all products.
+- `GET /api/products` - Get a list of all products.
-- `GET /api/products/{id}` - Get a product by id.
+- `GET /api/products/:id` - Get a specific product by ID.
-- `POST /api/cart` - Add a product to the cart.
+- `POST /api/cart` - Add an item to the cart.
-- `GET /api/cart` - Get the cart.
+- `GET /api/cart` - Get the current cart.
+- `DELETE /api/cart/:id` - Remove an item from the cart.
-- `POST /api/checkout` - Checkout.
+- `POST /api/checkout` - Complete a secure checkout.
-- `GET /api/orders` - Get all orders.
+- `GET /api/orders` - Get a list of all orders.
-- `GET /api/orders/{id}` - Get an order by id.
+- `GET /api/orders/:id` - Get a specific order by ID.

 ## License